fstaudt/helm-values/README.md

 ### aggregateJsonSchema

-Aggregate unpacked and downloaded JSON schemas for assistance on Helm values in your IDE.
+Aggregate extracted and downloaded JSON schemas for assistance on Helm values in your IDE.

-Downloaded JSON schema `values.schema.json` has precedence on unpacked JSON schema `values.schema.json`.
+Downloaded JSON schema `values.schema.json` has precedence on extracted JSON schema `values.schema.json`.

 Optional file `patch-aggregated-values.schema.json` can be created in the root folder of the project to [patch aggregated JSON schema](https://jsonpatch.com/).